Personal computer history doesn’t begin with IBM or Microsoft, although Microsoft was an early participant in the fledgling PC industry.

 * Ever since IBM entered the market, the term PC has taken on a different meaning.
 Although it retains the original meaning of “personal computer”, the IBM architecture has so dominated the industry that it soon came to mean IBM compatible computers to the exclusion of other machines.

 Apple introduced the first consumer machine with a mouse and graphical user interface, the Lisa.
-Of course, at $10,000, not many consumers could afford it, but it paved the way for the Apple Macintosh of 1984.
+Of course, at $10,000, not many consumers or businesses could afford it, but it paved the way for the Apple Macintosh of 1984.
 At $2,500, it was much more affordable than the Lisa.

-IBM took the PC beyond the 8-bit bus when the introduced the AT (for Advanced Technology), a 6 MHz 80286-based computer with a 16-bit bus, high density 5.25″ floppies, and a new video standard, EGA.
+IBM took the PC beyond the 8-bit bus when it introduced the AT (for Advanced Technology), a 6 MHz 80286-based computer with a 16-bit bus, high density 5.25″ floppies, and a new video standard, EGA.

 Short link: http://goo.gl/M2Z6C6